Create a Persistent Cache

 A distributed cache with persistence supports the Partitioned and Partition-Replica Topologies only.

-- Specify the Cache Partition Size and add your cluster nodes by providing the Server Node IP or Host Name and clicking on Add Node button.
+- Specify the Cache Partition Size and add your cluster nodes by providing the Server Node IP or Name and clicking on the Add Node button.
 To add more nodes, click Add Node.
 Once all the required nodes are added, click Next.

 Warning